marklogic-community/mongo2marklogic/README.md

 <a href="http://developer.marklogic.com/labs/mongo2marklogic"><img src="http://developer.marklogic.com/media/mongo2marklogic.png" alt="mongo2marklogic" title="mongo2marklogic"/></a>

-# mongo2marklogic
+# MarkLogic Converter for MongoDB<sup>®</sup>

-mongo2marklogic is a Java-based tool for transfering data from MongoDB into MarkLogic's [Enterprise NoSQL][] database.
+The converter is a Java-based tool for transfering data from MongoDB into MarkLogic's [Enterprise NoSQL][] database.

 It reads JSON data from MongoDB's [mongodump][] tool and loads data into MarkLogic using a [MarkLogic XDBC Server][].